KevinFlanagan7/Golf-classic/README.md

 ### Code Validation

-When I was validating my html files, I had 3 warnings showing.
+When I was validating my html files, I had three warnings showing.
 It reported that sections were missing headings.
 I added headings, set a class to and set up a css style rule to hide the headings.
 The results of my validation for html and css files are below.

 - HTML (index.html) validator [results](documentation/index.html.png "W3C HTML")